John Kiarie Waweru: Media and communications career

 Hon.
 Kìarie began his professional journey at the Nation Media Group in 1995, serving as a correspondent and features cartoonist for the Sunday Nation and Daily Nation until 2007.
-His popular column, "On a HEAD ON CORRISHON With the Youth," along with his in‐depth features, earned him a reputation for thoughtful civic commentary.
+His popular column, "On a HEAD ON CORRISHON With the Youth," along with his in‐depth features, earned him a reputation for civic commentary.

 While still at Nation Media Group, Kìarie entered the advertising industry.
-In April 2008, he joined Ogilvy & Mather (later Ogilvy Kenya) as a junior creative, quickly rising to Art Director.
+In April 2008, he joined Ogilvy & Mather (later Ogilvy Kenya) as a junior creative, rising to Art Director.
 He then served as Associate Creative Director at McCann Erickson before moving on to become Creative Director at Scanad Group (2008–2011) and later as Creative Director, Ogilvy Africa (2008–2011).
-During this period, he worked on high‐impact campaigns for clients such as Kenya Power, Equity Bank Group, EABL, PSK, GSK Kenya, and Coca-Cola, and was part of the pioneering teams that "Africanised" Kenyan advertising by integrating Sheng and other local languages into major campaigns.
+During this period, he worked on campaigns for clients such as Kenya Power, Equity Bank Group, EABL, PSK, GSK Kenya, and Coca-Cola, and was part of the pioneering teams that "Africanised" Kenyan advertising by integrating Sheng and other local languages into major campaigns.

 From December 2008 to September 2012, Kìarie served as a Director on the Athi Water Services Board, the regional water board overseeing 13 Water Services Companies (including Nairobi Water and Sewerage Company).
-He was elected Chairperson of the Strategy and Business Development Committee, guiding the board’s planning and policy‐development initiatives.
+He was elected Chairperson of the Strategy and Business Development Committee, guiding the board's planning and policy‐development initiatives.

 Between 2003 and 2008, he also served as a Director at Youth Agenda, where he helped design youth empowerment and civic‐education initiatives.

 In October 2011, Kìarie co-founded Transcend Media Group, serving as Creative Director until November 2016.
 At Transcend, he led digital outreach and creative strategy for NGOs, public institutions (including the Communications Authority of Kenya and NYS), and corporate clients.
 Under his leadership, Transcend became known for youth-focused campaigns that combined strategic communication with civic engagement.